For Marc Clay, his MEM degree may have been a long time coming, but the dividends were immediate.

-"The day I returned," Clay said, "I was promoted to Team Leader.'
-I immediately began apply EVERYTHING I was just taught, from financial management, to marketing, to analysis, and on and on."
+"The day I returned," Clay said, "I was promoted to Team Leader.
+I immediately began applying everything I was just taught, from financial management, to marketing, to analysis, and on and on."

 When asked to think back to his expectations of the program before he entered, he replied, "I recognized it as a good degree and wanted it to be beneficial to my career, but I did not know it would have quite so much of an immediate dividend."